hunterkillera/data_analytics_example/README.md

-# data_analytics_example
+# R for creating a resume
-Use the code from https://github.com/kylemonahan/data200_datascienceresumes to make a resume.
+This is the code from https://github.com/kylemonahan/data200_datascienceresumes and it can be used as creating a resume.